tzickel/docker-which-package/README.md

 * For now the failing RUN directive needs to be able to run apt-get commands (by default running as USER root)
 * For now it works with Dockerfile which do not need a context (self containing)
 * The image will be running with the following options to allow strace to run: "--cap-add=SYS_PTRACE --pid=host"
+* Currently it only checks /etc/apt/sources.list (not sources.d)

 # Requirements